In this viral anecdote of unknown origin, a university student named Albert Einstein humiliates his atheist professor by proving that God exists.

 The young man's name was ALBERT EINSTEIN.

 Analysis: This apocryphal tale of a college-age Albert Einstein proving the existence of God to his atheist professor first began circulating in 2004.
-One reason we know it isn't true is that the same story was already making the rounds five years earlier with no mention of Einstein in it at all.
+One reason we know it isn't true is that a more elaborate version of the same story was already making the rounds five years before that with no mention of Einstein in it at all.

 Another reason we know it isn't true is that Einstein was a self-described agnostic who didn't believe in what he called a "personal God."
 He wrote: "[T]he word God is for me nothing more than the expression and product of human weaknesses, the Bible a collection of honorable but still primitive legends which are nevertheless pretty childish."